-- It’s mandatory to have system setup with kubernetes cluster/openshift cluster.
+- It’s mandatory to have a system setup with Kubernetes cluster/openshift cluster.

 - kubectl Server and Client version should be in sync.

-- Sizing of the k8s and Openshift server need to be a minimum of 4cores and 16gb RAM.
+- The sizing of the k8s and Openshift server needs to be a minimum of 4cores and 16GB RAM.

 - Operator Lifecycle Manager(OLM), is mandatory.
-OLM is a tool which helps to manage the Operators running on the Cluster.
+OLM is a tool that helps to manage the Operators running on the Cluster.
 Execute the below command to setup OLM.

 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/0.11.0/install.sh | bash -s 0.11.0